-Restaurant takeaway sales, already increasing year over year, grew by 8.7% in February alone.
-Digital Grocery is also booming: 30% of surveyed consumers used online grocery pickup or delivery services in the second week of march, according to Gordon Haskett – significantly higher than the online grocery adoption rate before now.
+Delivery sales for restaurants, already increasing year over year, grew by 8.7% in February alone.
+Grocery delivery is also booming: 30% of surveyed consumers used online grocery pickup or delivery services in the second week of march, according to Gordon Haskett – significantly higher than the online grocery adoption rate before now.
 Retail giant Amazon announced it was hiring 100,000 new delivery and fulfillment workers to keep up with this rising demand.

-While doorstep drop off is a good initiative, and a widely recognized one, it’s only one of many measures that must be taken if businesses want to quickly stand up a reliably contact-free delivery process.
+While dropping off orders at the door is a good safety measure, and a widely recognized one, it’s only one of many initiatives that must be taken if businesses want to quickly stand up a reliably contactless delivery process.

 - Notifying customers of arrival

 - Number masking